RobMasters/RJMCommentBundle/Resources/doc/3-importing_foscommentbundle_routing.md

 **Note:**

 > The defaults configuration may not be necessary unless you have
-> changed FOSRestBundle's default format.
+> changed RJMRestBundle's default format.

 ### Continue to the next step! (final!)
 When you're done.
 Continue with the final step: enabling the comments on a page: